MohanJumbarti/MohanJumbarti/README.md

 - 👋 Hi, I’m MohanJumbarti
 - Now am working on .NET TECHNOLOGY(C#.NET, ASP.NET, WEB API)
-- 👀 I’m interested in CODING OR DEVELOPING CODE using any Programming language.
+- 👀 I’m interested in CODING or DEVELOPING CODE using any Programming language.
 - 🌱 I’m currently learning ANGULAR, CLOUD related technologies.
 - 💞️ I’m looking to collaborate on NEW TECHNOLOGIES like, CLOUD
 - 📫 How to reach me @MOHANJUMBARTI